 If you notice signs that your teenager is spending too much time on the internet in an unhealthy way, you need to talk.
 Visit Bark website today and sign up to receive alerts on potential issues such as different forms of cyberbullying, sexting, and online predators.

 What is a Finsta?
 A Finsta is slang term for a fake Instagram account.
 Teens and tweens rampantly started making these accounts after older generations (and parents) joined their favorite social media platforms.
 Finstas have became a perfect venue for cyberbullying.
 They allow a person to hide their identity, as tracing an account back to its creator is very difficult without some serious sleuthing.
 Using Finstas therefore gives the perception of no accountability for one’s actions.

-Cyberbullies can simply create a fake account, troll their victims, not get caught, and keep trolling.
+Cyberbullies can simply create a fake account (Finsta), troll their victims, not get caught, and keep trolling.
 It is no wonder why one in three teens will experience cyberbullying in their lives.
 With its growing prevalence, parents and educators would do well to be aware of the workings of this darker side of the social media world.